pry0cc/axiom/README.md

 -   [Scan Modules](https://github.com/pry0cc/axiom/wiki/Scans#example-axiom-scan-modules)
 -   [Contributors](#contributors)

+## $100 Free Credit
+The original and best supported provider for Axiom is Digital Ocean!
+If you're signing up for a new Digital Ocean account, [please use my link!](https://m.do.co/c/bd80643300bd )

 ## Installation

 (You will need curl, which is not installed by default on Ubuntu 20.04, if you get a "command not found" error, run `sudo apt update && sudo apt install curl`)